Huntington celebrates annual fire parade

-HUNTINGTON, WV (WOWK) – Huntington residents lined up and down 4th Avenue Thursday night for the 66th Annual Huntington Fire Prevention Parade.
+HUNTINGTON, W.Va.
+(WOWK) – Huntington residents lined up and down 4th Avenue Thursday night for the 66th Annual Huntington Fire Prevention Parade.

 This year’s theme of the parade was, “Not Every Hero Wears a Cape, Plan, and Practice Your Escape.”